-Gianfranco Tomassetti, 24 year old Neo Expressionist from Miami creates work meant to convey a deeper meaning than just what is seen with the eyes.
+Gianfranco Tomassetti, 25 year old music producer, singer songwriter, and visual artist from Miami creates art meant to convey a deeper meaning than just what is seen with the eyes, or heard with the ears.

 -“Black and white has always carried a serious facade, and at the time I needed for people to take me seriously.
 That’s why I chose that vibration for my work to resonate in.
 Now...I really don’t know where my mind will be in a couple of years, but for now it’s as clear as black and white.” -2016

 -“My fascination with portraits began while I travelled in Europe.
 I remember going to these castles and palaces all my life, and in almost every room, there was a portrait.
 Mind you we weren't extremely well off as a family but travel and the education of culture and people played a very big role in shaping my life.
 I was very blessed to have parents that valued education of all kinds, and it was said that portraits were sort of a high commodity the wealthy respected, and it was almost mandatory for any person in power to have.
 I was boggled because even though having the royal families depicted in portraitures reflected status, a sense of hierarchy frozen in time to be remembered hundreds of years later, I never got to know who they were.
 So my mission with my portraits were to in a sense to express a persons essence in a very unique way.”